Customs Service, Department of the Treasury.

 Customs response: Relevant export data is unavailable because it is not part of Customs automated system.
 The other types of drawback statistics specified in the comment may be available by information requests made pursuant to the Freedom of Information Act (5 U.S.C.
 552).

-Comment: One commenter noted that a decline in the number of drawback claims suggests that existing Drawback Centers have idle time and that privileges and claims should all be approved on time, including those applications made at Customs Headquarters.
+Comment: One commenter noted that a decline in the number of drawback claims suggests that existing Drawback Centers have idle time and that Start Printed Page 3383privileges and claims should all be approved on time, including those applications made at Customs Headquarters.

 Customs response: Applications for privileges are not approved at Customs Headquarters.
 Customs is being proactive, rather than reactive, by consolidating the Drawback Program and ensuring that Drawback resources are used optimally.